 It’s fair to say a lot has happened since the start of 2020.
 Consumers are responding to recent events by resetting their priorities and changing their behavior.
 However, as we noted in an earlier blog, many of these changes were already in the works.
 What’s on the consumer’s mind?
-We have identified 4 consumer concerns driving purchasing decisions for Summer 2020.
+We have identified 4 consumer concerns driving purchasing decisions for Summer in the Covid age.

 CLEANLINESS and Social Distancing